Death of a President

 Chapter 2 “Now or Never”

 Marion Leroy Burton is the only president in U-M history to die in office.
-His death brought an end to months of angst and anxiety and cast a pall unlike the campus had seen in its 85 years.
+His death brought an end to months of angst and anxiety and cast a pall never before seen on campus.
 His funeral generated an outpouring that is hard to envision today, from thousands of students lining the streets in silent tribute, to the president of the United States calling him “a man our generation could not well afford to lose.”

 By all outward appearances, President Burton was a specimen of health.
 He was tall, slender and athletic, with grey eyes and ginger hair that made him stand out.
 As an undergraduate at Carleton College and a graduate student at Yale, he pitched for the school baseball teams.
 He also loved to pitch horseshoes.
 “I am just a plain human being, with red hair and sand in my gizzard,” he once said.